Christian rock

 Christian rock is a genre of rock music that features lyrics focusing on matters of Christian faith, often with an emphasis on Jesus.
 The extent to which their lyrics are explicitly Christian varies between bands.
 Many bands who perform Christian rock have ties to the contemporary Christian music labels, media outlets, and festivals, while other bands are independent.

 In the 1990s and 2000s, Tooth & Nail Records became a catalyst in legitimizing Christian rock as a notable subgenre of alternative rock.
 Signing acts like Starflyer 59 and MxPx, Tooth & Nail helped make alternative rock immediately accessible within evangelical church communities throughout the United States, and subsequently the wider Western world with the advent of music streaming.

-In the 2000s and onwards, Christian rock bands Skillet, Thousand Foot Krutch, and Red were influenced by acts like Linkin Park to develop their own sounds that combined hard rock and nu metal.
+In the 2000s and onwards, Christian rock bands Kutless, Red, Skillet, and Thousand Foot Krutch along with VS Reforged were influenced by acts like Linkin Park to develop their own sounds that combined hard rock and nu metal.
 Skillet received Grammy nominations for two albums, along with having two albums certified platinum and double platinum.
 Red also received Grammy nominations for two albums.